 Professor Dr Gideon Greif is Chief Historian and Researcher at the “Shem Olam” Institute for Education, Documentation and Research on Faith and the Holocaust, Israel, and at the Foundation for Holocaust Education Projects in Miami, Florida.
 After more than four decades of his work, Dr Greif is considered one of the leading experts for Auschwitz and Zonderkommand.

 Professor Greif has been paying special attention to the study of Jasenovac in the last two years.
 Therefore he announced the publication of the book “Jasenovac – Auschwitz of the Balkans”, and he is one of the editors of the book ” JASENOVAC – THE RIGHT TO REMEMBRANCE””, published in April this year under the auspices of the Ministry of Foreign Affairs of Serbia.

-“I heard about this terrible camp a long time ago, but I did not know much about him,” says professor Greif. – I began to study it more closely a few years ago.
+“I heard about this terrible camp a long time ago, but I did not know much about it,” says professor Greif. – I began to study it more closely a few years ago.

 It is devastating, however, that many of my colleagues, although resectable historians do not know anything about Jasenovac.
 They do not even know in which state he was, let alone to locate it!

 And the history of the people killed in Jasenovac is not only a history of death but a history of atrocities, evil, sadism and indecision.
 In the concentration camps led by the Croats, death was regarded as a superior value.
 The prisoners enjoyed to torture their victims and were constantly finding new ways of torture.
 To kill was not enough for them, but it had to last and cause painful suffering to the very end. ”

 It is terrifying that such torture was experienced by adults, but what is even worse is that the Croats knew no mercy for Serbian, but also Jewish and Roma, children and infants.